RedFireSoftwareEntertainment/basHelper/README.md

  - [ ] GUI interface.
  - [ ] Install packages from repositories that are mentioned in some kind of .conf file like what arch does with pacman.conf

+## Legal

+Since this is part of AZOS GNU/Linux project then all [legal info](https://sites.google.com/view/azosofficialsite/legal) applies here

-Copytight © 2019-2023 Red Fire Software Entertainment.
+Copyright © 2019-2023 Red Fire Software Entertainment.
 All rights reserved.